CodingGarden/ez-pizza-api/README.md

       Payments: [],
       Phone: '1234567890', // <- Update this
       PhonePrefix: '1', // <- Update this
       // An array of products.
-Find the corresponding code in the menu response.
+Find the corresponding code and available options in the menu response.
       Products: [{
         Code: '12THIN',
         Qty: 1,